d99kris/nmail/README.md

 ### cache_encrypt

-Indicates whether nmail shall encrypt local message cache or not (default enabled).
+Indicates whether nmail shall encrypt local message cache or not.
+Enabling it has some performance impact when starting and exiting nmail, as well as when navigating to different folders (default disabled).

 ### cache_index_encrypt

-Indicates whether nmail shall encrypt local search index or not (default disabled).
+Indicates whether nmail shall encrypt local search index or not.
+Enabling it has some performance impact when starting and exiting nmail (default disabled).

 ### client_store_sent